Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 ### What is a time spine?

 A [time spine](/docs/build/metricflow-time-spine) is essential for time-based joins and aggregations in MetricFlow, the engine that powers the dbt Semantic Layer.
-It can be created from scratch or configured using an existing table (like a `dim_date` table).

 To use MetricFlow with time-based metrics and dimensions, you must provide a time spine table.
 This table serves as the foundation for time-based joins and aggregations.
 You can either: